EkthaReddy/VSDSquadron-Mini-Internship/README.md

 #### 2. RTL Architecture

+Soft copy of the hardware is written in Hardware Description Language .i.e., processor model is converted into the HDL because application can run faster in HDL compared with a software.

+Therefore, this part explains the,
 - Soft copy of the hardware using Verilog

+And in the final step the output from chip design and RTL Architecture must be equal to show that the desired output from models are achieved.

 ## Task 1
 The task 1 includes the following